-5. Interleukin and Inflammation
+4. Interleukin and Inflammation

 Inflammation is a productive conduct to stimuli such as pathogens and damage cells.
-Its characters are heating, redness, swelling, pain and loss of function, sometimes accompanied with fever.
+Its characters are heat, redness, swelling, pain and loss of function, sometimes accompanied with fever.
 Inflammasome activation leads to activation of caspase-1, resulting in the induction of apoptosis and the secretion of pro-inflammatory cytokines including IL-1β and IL-18.
-Without inflammation, we can not prevent harm from stimuli, but it can lead to chronic infection such as rheumatoid arthritis.
+Without inflammation, we can’t prevent harm from stimuli, but it can lead to chronic infection such as rheumatoid arthritis.
 Inflammation plays a key role in chronic inflammatory systemic diseases (CISD).
 There are overlaps between different CISD.

 Interleukin-17 and Psoriasis

 Psoriasis is a common, infammatory and chronic disease with the character of erythematous, scaly plaques.
 It is related to cardiovascular disease (CVD) such as artherosclerosis.
 As a result of immune dysregulation, its pathology refers to infammatory cytokines like tumor necrosis factor (TNF), interferon (IFN) and IL-1β, IL-6, IL-12, IL-17, IL-22, IL-23 produced from dendritic cells, T-helper cells and keratinocytes.
 Patients with psoriasis have more Th17 cells and higher level of IL-17A mRNA and protein.
 The recent study demonstrates over-expressing IL-17 causing increased inflammatory cells and levels of nitric oxide synthase (iNOS), cyclooxygenase-2 (COX-2), nitric oxide (NO) makes more severe psoriasis, and endothelial dysfunction.
-In contrast, blocking of IL-7 or the genes acting downstream of IL7 improve the severity of psoriasis.
+In the contrast, blocking of IL-7 or the genes acting downstream of IL7 improves the severity of psoriasis.

-b.
 Interleukin and Rheumatoid Arthritis

-c.
 Interleukin and Systemic Lupus Erythematosus

 Systemic lupus erythematosus (SLE), accompanied with inflammatory joints, nephritis, mouth ulcer, swollen lymph nodes and butterfly-shaped red rash on the face, is a rare inflammatory rheumatic disease that attacks normal healthy tissues in the body.
 The major representation is lupus nephritis (LN) with severe kidney destruction.
-The study explains the relationship between the expression of inflammasome and LN.
-Tsai et al reported inhibiting the expression of mRNA and production of IL-1β, IL-18, caspase-1 relieves the symptom of LN.
-Ka et al further reported that a main active ingredient in the herbal medicine Litsea cubeca, significantly inhibited activation of NLRP3 inflammasome and caspase-1 and the secretion of IL-1.
+The study explains the relationship between the expression of inflammasome and LN Tsai et al. reported inhibiting the expression of mRNA and production of IL-1β, IL-18, caspase-1 relieves the symptom of LN.
+Ka et al. further reported that a main active ingredient in the herbal medicine Litsea cubeca, significantly inhibited activation of NLRP3 inflammasome and caspase-1 and the secretion of IL-1.
 Moreover, it effectively ameliorated LN symptoms in accelerated and severe LN mice.

-d.
 Interleukin and Crohn's Disease

 Crohn’s disease (CD) is a chronic inflammatory condition of the GI tract with no known cure.
 It is demonstrated efficient to take antibody-based therapies directed against TNF or interleukin-12/interleukin-23 p40 subunit antibody or integrins in moderate-to-severe CD.
 However, many patients experience primary non-response or lose response over time to anti-TNF therapy, so that we require dose adjustment, or switch to a non-anti-TNF therapy.
 Interleukin-6 has multiple pro-inflammatory effects such as inhibition of apoptosis in T-cells and is a target for curing CD.
 A recent study of the IL-6 receptor inhibitor, tocilizumab, manifests a clinical benefit in moderate-to-severe CD.